CMBAgents/cmbagent/docs/README.md

 Multi-agent system for data analysis, made by cosmologists, powered by [autogen](https://github.com/autogen-ai/autogen).

 > **Note:** This software is under MIT license.
-We bare no responsibility for any misuse of this software or its outputs.
+We bear no responsibility for any misuse of this software or its outputs.

 See our examples [here](https://cmbagent.readthedocs.io/en/latest/notebooks/cmbagent.html) to have a preview of our work.